The PR BlogPR TrendsOnline SubculturesSocial Media Fakers—Oh, They Seem So Perfect Online

 The new breed of reality stars understands that they must deliver drama and that the format doesn’t exist to serve their multi-faceted need for human expression.
 The unspoken agreement is straightforward: treat the audience to a show, and they’ll grant you stardom.

-In short: It’s social media show business.
+In other words: It’s social media show business.

 Today, the mainstream audience understands the reality of reality television.
 But we’re not there yet when it comes to social media.